HijackHornet/RoR2ModsOpSrc/HjUpdaterAPI/README.md

 Let's go through each parameter
 Mandatory parameters
 - packageName - The name of your mod inside the manifest.json name
-- currentVersion - The version of your mod.
-Can bet fetch using `MetadataHelper.GetMetadata(this).Version`, but don't forget to update this number in both the manifest.json and in the main class bepinEx plugin declaration.

 Optional parameters